 • We currently conduct in-person sessions on Mondays and Tuesdays, with telehealth available through Wednesday and Thursday evenings.

-Our hours vary throughout the week; click here to see the next available appointment times.
+Hours vary throughout the week; click here to see the next available appointment times.

 • Cancellations must be made 24 hours in advance.
 Cancellations made within 24 hours of your appointment will incur the full session fee.

 • In your first session, we’ll take it slow.
 We’ll chat about what brought you to therapy and what you’re hoping to work on.
-You may be asked questions to best understand your current challenges, goals, and interests.
+You may be asked questions best to understand your current challenges, goals, and interests.
 We will explain confidentiality and its limits.

 You don’t have to prepare anything or worry about what to say, but it's okay if you want to and feel more comfortable being prepared for your first session.